MohammadZarifiyan/Laravel-Telegram-Bot/README.md

 The `getSignature` method must return the name of the command or commands that the `handle` method can handle.

-Sometimes Telegram update comes with command parameter.
+Sometimes a Telegram update comes with a command parameter.

-You can access to Telegram bot command data by calling `toCommand` method, Then you will receive an instance of `MohammadZarifiyan\Telegram\Interfaces\Command`.
+You can access Telegram bot command data by calling the `toCommand` method.
+Then, you will receive an instance of `MohammadZarifiyan\Telegram\Interfaces\Command`.

-For example if your Telegram bot username is `MyAwesomeBot` then you can add parameter to your `/start` command:
+For example, if your Telegram bot username is `MyAwesomeBot`, then you can add a parameter to your `/start` command:
 `https://t.me/MyAwesomeBot?start=abc`

 ```php